-Join us on a 4-night cruise from Mallaig to Ullapool, taking in some of the most dramatic and wild coastal scenery the Western Highlands of Scotland has to offer, not to mention the wealth of wildlife it offers from sea to shore, such as dolphins, porpoise, eagles, otters and basking sharks.
+Join us on a 4-night cruise either southbound or northbound between Mallaig to Ullapool, taking in some of the most dramatic and wild coastal scenery the Western Highlands of Scotland has to offer, not to mention the wealth of wildlife it offers from sea to shore, such as dolphins, porpoise, eagles, otters and basking sharks.

 - 4-night guided wildlife cruise.

 - Visit the majestic Western Highlands of Scotland.

 - Pickup and dropoff from Inverness.

 - A mix of wildlife spotting adventures on sea and land.

 - Look out for whales, dolphins, seals, otters, pine martens, eagles and seabirds.